StephenTrainor/sha256/README.md

 Variables at the top of the makefile can be adjusted to your preferences

 Legacy just holds previous versions of my sha256 code

+This implementation uses C without any external libraries.
+Only `little_endian()` came from outside sources.

 In terms of optimizations, I use -O3 when compiling (sometimes -O2), `__restrict/restrict` when possible, and inlining the small functions.
 I am currently looking into removing branches in the code and using various bit hacks to make things go faster.